marcbrittain/beautiful-jekyll/Blog.md

 ----
-The purpose of this blog is to share some and document errors I run into with descriptions on how I was able to fix them.
-In addition, I will also share things that I find interesting as well :)
+The purpose of this blog is to share and document errors I run into with descriptions on how I was able to fix them.
+In addition, I will also share things that I find interesting :)

-# (09/05/2018)
+## Keras+Tensorflow GPU Training (09/05/2018)
+---